GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex1_f2ls_JHHK_api.rst

 If you wish to see the fit, you can add ``reduce_flats.uparms = dict([('interactive', True)])`` before the ``runr()`` call.
-For example, this is how the HK flat fit looks like.
+For reference, this is how the HK flat fit looks like.

 .. image:: _graphics/f2ls_HKflatnorm.png
    :width: 600